 In forming these partnerships, Catholic-sponsored organizations may have an advantage over others.
-Through Catholic Charities and other social service programs, the Catholic Church in the United States is the largest provider of human services (see Profile of a Community Partner: Building Networks with Catholic Charities, Catholic Health Association [CHA], 1996).
+Through Catholic Charities and other social service programs, the Catholic Church in the United States is the largest provider of human services.
 In addition, the Church's network of almost 20,000 parishes enables healthcare organizations to reach into communities where little infrastructure exists.
 The current movement toward integration of community-based health and social services creates opportunities for Church-sponsored organizations to work together as never before.

 Here is another case study.
 Health Progress will present others in future issues.

 If your healthcare organization is collaborating with a Catholic Charities agency in your area, we would like to know about it.
 Please contact Julie Trocchio by phone at 202-296-3993.

 Caritas Communities is a joint venture of Catholic Charities Housing Opportunities (CCHO) and Humility of Mary Housing Inc. (HMHI), with healthcare provided by St. Elizabeth Health Center; all three are based in Youngstown, OH.
 HMHI is a ministry of the Sisters of the Humility of Mary.
 St. Elizabeth is a member of the Humility of Mary Health Partners, a region of Catholic Healthcare Partners (CHP), Cincinnati.
 The Sisters of the Humility of Mary is a cosponsor of CHP.

 - Safe, secure, affordable housing for those who need it